pietrostucchi/data_analytics_portfolio/SQL/README.md

 I will query some tables of the European Soccer Database, which holds informations about matches, leagues, players and teams attributes for European Professional Football.

-You can find the tables in the European Soccer Database folder as a collection of four individual csv files:
+You can see the tables in the European Soccer Database folder as a collection of four individual csv files:
 * leagues.csv
 * match.csv
 * player.csv